A total of 68 NFL quarterbacks started a game in the just-concluded 2017 regular season. Colin Kaepernick was not among them.

-Among starting quarterbacks, 13 are worse than Kaepernick, 4 are about the same (plus or minus 0.35 ANY/A) and 15 are better.
+Over the course of the season, 10 quarterbacks were worse than Kaepernick, 7 were about the same (plus or minus 0.35 ANY/A) and 15 were better.

 |Player||Team||Total seasons||2017 Passing Stats||ANY/A|

 |32.||DeShone Kizer||Cleveland CLE||Rookie||53.6% comp, 11 TD, 22 INT||3.69|

 |31.||Brett Hundley||Green Bay GB||2||60.8% comp, 9 TD, 12 INT||3.71|

 |30.||Trevor Siemian||Denver DEN||3||59.0% comp, 12 TD, 14 INT||4.38|

 |29.||Joe Flacco||Baltimore BAL||10||64.1% comp, 18 TD, 13 INT||4.71|